Aman112233/CodSoft_AmanAhmed/README.md

 # 🎥 Task 1: Movie Recommendation System

-This repository contains a **Movie Recommendation System** that suggests movies using both **content-based filtering** and **collaborative filtering**.
+This first project task is called **Movie Recommendation System** that suggests movies using both **content-based filtering** and **collaborative filtering**.
 It utilizes the **IMDB Movies Dataset** from Kaggle to generate personalized recommendations based on genres, ratings, and other features.

 ---